Sceptre/sceptre/docs/_source/docs/resolvers.rst

 Refer to `sceptre-resolver-cmd <https://github.com/Sceptre/sceptre-resolver-cmd/>`_ for documentation.

+.. _stack_attr_resolver:

 stack_attr
 ~~~~~~~~~~

-This resolver lets you reference the values of other fields on the same Stack Config or those
+This resolver resolves to the values of other fields on the same Stack Config or those
-inherited from StackGroups in which the Stack Config exists.
-It is useful for avoiding unnecessary
+inherited from StackGroups in which the current Stack Config exists, even when those other fields are
-configuration duplication as well as referencing attributes inherited from the StackGroup Config.

-For example, if you need to reference the ``template_bucket_name`` set in the StackGroup Config,
-you can do that with ``!stack_attr``:
+also resolvers.

+To understand why this is useful, consider a stack's ``template_bucket_name``.
+This is usually set on
+the highest level StackGroup Config.
+Normally, you could reference the template_bucket_name that was
+set in an outer StackGroup Config with Jinja using ``{{template_bucket_name}}`` or, more explicitly, with
+``{{stack_group_config.template_bucket_name}}``.

+However, if the value of ``template_bucket_name`` is set with a resolver, using Jinja won't work.
+This is due to the :ref:`resolution_order` on a Stack Config.
+Jinja configs are rendered *before*
+resolvers are constructed or resolved, so you can't resolve a resolver from a StackGroup Config via
+Jinja.
+That's where !stack_attr is useful.
+It's a resolver that resolves to the value of another stack
+attribute (which could be another resolver).

 .. code-block:: yaml